Surajxxx/Project-Ecommerce/README.md

 - Create an order for the user
 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist
-- Get cart details in the request body
+- get order cancellable status from request body
 - __Response format__
   - _**On success**_ - Return HTTP status 200.
 Also return the order document.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)